Ryotwari

-The ryotwari system was a land revenue system in British India introduced by Thomas Munro, which allowed the government to deal directly with the cultivator ('ryot') for revenue collection and gave the peasant freedom to cede or acquire new land for cultivation.
+The ryotwari system was a land revenue system implemented in British India by Sir Thomas Munro, 1st Baronet which allowed the colonial government to deal directly with farmers regarding revenue collection and gave them the freedom to cede or acquire new land for cultivation.

 Description

 This system was in operation for nearly 50 years and had many features of revenue system of the Mughals.
 It was instituted in some parts of India, one of the three main systems used to collect revenues from the cultivators of agricultural land.
-These taxes included un differentiated land revenue and rents, collected simultaneously.
+These taxes included undifferentiated land revenue and rents, collected simultaneously.
 Where the land revenue was imposed directly on the ryots (the individual cultivators who actually worked the land) the system of assessment was known as ryotwari.
 Where the land revenue was imposed indirectly through agreements made with Zamindars the system of assessment was known as zamindari.
-In Bombay, Madras, Assam and Burma the Zamindar usually did not have a position as a middleman between the government and the farmer.
+In Bombay Presidency, Madras Presidency, Assam Province and British Burma the Zamindar usually did not have a position as a middleman between the government and the farmer.

 An official report by John Stuart Mill, who was working for the East India Company in 1857, explained the Ryotwari land tenure system as follows: